zhouLion/doc.fedml.ai/docs/launch/share-and-earn.md

 #### From your GPU server terminal, execute the login command copied in from the platform.

-Below is output of command when executed on a FedML® GPU server:
+Below is output of command when executed on a TensorOpera® GPU server:

 ```
 (fedml) alay@a6000:~$ fedml login -p 3b24dd2f****************206e8669

  Welcome to FedML.ai!
- Start to login the current device to the FedML® Nexus AI Platform
+ Start to login the current device to the TensorOpera AI Platform

 (fedml) alay@a6000:~$